 Juice Press

-Juice Presses utilize a pneumatic or hydraulic press to squeeze juice out of produce.
-Higher end presses will chop and grind your produce to a pulp to enhance juice extraction.
+Juice Presses utilize a pneumatic or hydraulic press to squeeze the juice out of produce.
+Higher-end presses will chop and grind your produce to a pulp to enhance juice extraction.

 Juice presses extract the greatest yields of juice relative to all other juicers.
 But they are too lavish for most users.

 They also produce the most flavorful and nutritious juice.
-This is because the cause the least amount of oxidation.
+This is because they cause the least amount of oxidation.
 Juice presses are the most expensive types of juicers on the market.

 Centrifugal Juicers – Fast Juicers